janekfleper/typst-fancy-units/src/content.typ

 //
 // - c (content): The content to unwrap
 // -> dictionary
-//    - text (str): Actual text in the content object
+//    - body (str): Actual text in the content object
 //    - children (array): Children of the content object
-//    - layers (array): Functions and fields that style the `text`
+//    - layers (array): Functions and fields that style the `body`
 //      or the `children` (in reverse order)
 //
 // This is the complementary function to `wrap-content()`.
 //
-// If the content is empty [ ] or has the field "text", there is
+// If the content is empty [ ] or has the field "body", there is
 // nothing more to unwrap.
-The tree is returned with the key "text".
+The tree is returned with the key "body".
 // If the content has the field "children", run this function recursively
 // for each child.
 The tree is returned with the key "children".
 // If the content has the field "body" or "child", just store the functions